samaysar/dotnet.devfast/DevFast.Net.Text/docs/DevFast.Net.Text.Json.IAsyncJsonArrayPartReader.md

 Call makes reader skip all the irrelevant whitespaces (comments included).
 Once done, it checks if value is [ArrayBeginByte](DevFast.Net.Text.Json.JsonConst.md#DevFast.Net.Text.Json.JsonConst.ArrayBeginByte 'DevFast.Net.Text.Json.JsonConst.ArrayBeginByte').
-If the value matches, then reader advances its current position to next [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte') in the sequence.
+If the value matches, then reader advances its current position to next [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte') in the sequence or to end of JSON.
 If the value does NOT match, reader position is maintained on the current byte and an error (of type [JsonArrayPartParsingException](DevFast.Net.Text.Json.JsonArrayPartParsingException.md 'DevFast.Net.Text.Json.JsonArrayPartParsingException')) is thrown.